croisen/nobita.h/README.md

         files
 -   [x] Rebuild the build executable if it's sources are newer
 -   [x] Support the prefix directory
+-   [x] Have a cache directory to dump the object files in, instead of being next to their respective source files
+-   [x] Copy the header files into the prefix include directory
 -   [ ] Allow multiple commands to occur at once
--   [x] Have a cache directory to dump the object files in, instead of being next to their respective source files
 -   [ ] Be crossplatform